odd-meta/GoLuaSploitDocs/README.md

 for other C&C mechanism, possibly hardcode IPs for non-real time data transports, github, twitter, etc

+would be nice to be able to interact with interactive command prompt utilities that require user input throughout the commands

+support for pushing commands to powershell and cmd

+### Behaviors

+#### Environment analysis
 heuristic analysis of a host based on configuration settings, have different sets of behaviors associated with different levels of configuration
  - if DNS is set to external, detected AV is not enterprise, no exfil filtering
  - assume environment is weakly protected and less stealthy communication will likely not be detected

+#### Tricks for locked down environments
-human layer denial of service features for IR departments in terms of creating a sacrificial bot to trigger as much IR as possible, calling out to fake https handlers, etc to take time away from IR against the actual attack; possibly trigger as a behavior on environments that are heuristicly detected as "locked down"
+* human layer denial of service features for IR departments in terms of creating a sacrificial bot to trigger as much IR as possible, calling out to fake https handlers, etc to take time away from IR against the actual attack; possibly trigger as a behavior on environments that are heuristicly detected as "locked down"

+* Check if the machine is a laptop; if it is, wait until (as far as is detectable) the user goes home. attempt C&C communication then

+## Command and control Features

+Comamnd signing to allow for internal peer to peer communication

+Communication over https using websockets

+being able to bootstrap up a bot using a powershell one-liner would be nice to have